boisgera/enumeration/Enumeration.md

 (transfinite, deep) induction, or "proof by induction", "definition by induction" (or "transfinite recursion"), etc.

+**TODO:**

+  - Continuity on $[0,1]$ implies boundedness: "natural" / "constructive"
+proof: issue presentation, then back with the tools to make it work?
+Anyway a GREAT example of the need for transfinite (deep) iteration, "limits" to break through, etc.

+  - Generation of say algebra (by induction); how it does not work for
+    $\sigma$-algebra.

 ### Notations

   - $\varnothing$ is the empty set: $\forall x, \; x \not \in \varnothing$,